What is Dog Joring/Bikejoring/Skijoring?

 - Dog joring harness and equipment teachers your dog when to pull.
 It can be quite confusing for dogs to start pulling – for many years, you probably told them pulling was bad!
 Using a special harness and dog joring system helps your dog distinguish between special bikejoring/skijoring time vs. normal walking.
 Your dog will learn which gear is meant for which activity.

 - Shock absorbing tow line.
-For skijoring/bikejoring, humans wear a special waist belt that attaches to the dog’s harness by means of a bungee cord.
+For skijoring/bikejoring, humans wear a special waist belt and hands free leash that attaches to the dog’s harness by means of a bungee cord.
 The bungee cord absorbs pulling shock, allowing dogs and owners to run without constantly yanking each other.

 If you’re wondering what gear to get, we recommend the Ruffwear Omnijore.
 It’s one of the most popular dog joring systems and provides optimal safety and comfort for skijoring/bikejoring.